Kangaroos are an icon of Australia! These adorable hoppy creatures make up a large amount of Australia’s animal population.

 Female kangaroos can pause a pregnancy.

-The reason the kangaroo population is so high, is because female kangaroos are pretty much constantly pregnant.
+The reason the kangaroo population is so high is that female kangaroos are pretty much constantly pregnant.

 After a newborn joey reaches the pouch, the female will get pregnant again.